They lost everything in the Paradise fire. Now they’re reliving their grief as fires rage in Hawaii

 “That was a really heavy moment,” Crick told The Associated Press.

 Lahaina, Hawaii, is a tropical paradise on the northwest coast of Maui.
 But wildfires ravaging the region have forever linked it to another Paradise, this one in California.
-The two small towns have the grim distinction of experiencing the two deadliest wildfires in U.S. history — tragedies that played out in a remarkably similar way.
+The two small towns have the grim distinction of experiencing the deadliest U.S. wildfires in more than a century — tragedies that played out in a remarkably similar way.

 “It’s not what we want to be remembered for,” Crick said.

-Note: This story has been edited to correct that the fires in California and Hawaii are the deadliest in more than a century, not in U.S. history.